atticus-lv/BlenderAvaloniaBridge/docs/en/advanced/architecture.md

 Business transport is now a first-class capability of the bridge session, not something implicitly tied to headless frame streaming.

+## C# API layout

+On the Avalonia side, the default business surface is now rooted at `BlenderApi`:

+- `BlenderApi.Rna`: path-oriented RNA access and RNA method calls
+- `BlenderApi.Ops`: operator poll and call flows
+- `BlenderApi.Observe`: watch subscription, `watch.dirty` follow-up, and snapshot reads

+This is an API-surface refactor only.
+The built-in business protocol names stay unchanged as `rna.*`, `ops.*`, and `watch.*`.

+`Data` is intentionally reserved for a future resource-oriented domain and is not exposed yet.

 ## Runtime Flow

 ```mermaid